Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 excited = basis(Na, 2) # |e>

-We would like to represent the coupling of the \(|g_\downarrow\rangle_{s}\rightarrow|e\rangle_{s}\) transition with an EM field.
-We can assume this EM field is a cavity mode, with annihilation/creation operator \(a/a^\dagger\).
-If the emitter interacts with the cavity with strength \(g\), we can write the interaction Hamiltonian as:
+Our next task is to define the Hamiltonian.
+The Hamiltonian needs to capture the coupling of the \(|g_\downarrow\rangle_{s}\rightarrow|e\rangle_{s}\) transition with the photon.
+We can assume this photon is a cavity mode having annihilation/creation operator \(a/a^\dagger\).
+If the emitter interacts with the optical cavity with strength \(g\), the interaction Hamiltonian can be written as:

 or